jeonghyoan/AI/BA Project/README.md

 - **Handling Missing Values:** Filled missing '생산량' values with the minimum production value.

 - **Seasonal Column Creation:** Changed 'Month' to represent seasons, renamed to '계절', and created sine and cosine transformations. (to reflect cyclical properties instead of one-hot encoding.)
--

 - **Final Cleanup:** Dropped unnecessary columns.
 (Year, Day, 지점, 계절)
 ---

-## Ridge & Lasso Regression: Cross Validation (Hyperparameter Tuning)
+## Validation (Hyperparameter Tuning)
-For each model, we determined the hyperparameter (degree, alpha) that yielded the highest verification score.
+For each model, the hyperparameter (degree, alpha) that yielded the highest validation score was determined.

 | Model  | Alpha          | Degree |
 |--------|----------------|-------|